RaYell/jquery-jec/README.md

 ### Requirements

 jQuery library is required to use this extension.
-It can be downloaded from (jQuery Web Page)[http://jquery.com].
+It can be downloaded from [jQuery Web Page](http://jquery.com).

 ### Setup